akshaykhanna/ElectronicEquipmentManagementSystem/README.md

 Sub corridor 2 Light 2 : OFF AC : ON

 ## Solution
-Refer code files
-> Key features:-
-- TDD to reach solution.
+Refer to code files & use TDD to reach solution.
-- Refractored to remove code smells